hdShang/arxiv-daily/docs/cs-CL/2025-06-20/papers/250617001v2-personalai-a-systematic-comparison-of-knowledge-graph-storage-and-re.md

 ---
 layout: default
-title: PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents
+title: "PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents"
 ---

 # PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents